 Botany in a Day: The Patterns Method of Plant Identification – this is the book I wished I started with as a teen.
 I learned to identify plants with Audubon and Peterson Guides, and while they are wonderful, it would have been more useful to learn plant families.
 Instead, I tend to recognize plants in the same way I recognize familiar people.
 But if I had to describe those people, or plants, I would tend to miss some important details.
 When you learn plant families, you really learn to look for important details and that will keep you from making potentially dangerous mistakes.

-The Forager’s Harvest and Nature’s Garden by Samuel Thayer – these guides cover the most common wild foods in North America.
+The Forager’s Harvest and Nature’s Garden and Field Guide to Wild Edible Plants by Samuel Thayer – these guides cover the most common wild foods in North America.
 What I love about them is the author really goes deep with each plant in terms of identification at various stages of growth (important!), and use of the plant.

 Edible Wild Plants by John Kallas – the author is one of the foremost authorities on North American edible wild plants.
 It only covers 18 plants, but the information is thorough.